 To her, dad was special-"take a trip around the world".

 Kim ever present caring for those who hurt,

-learning from both of her parents about labors of love,
+learning from her parents about labors of love,

-She is there fo a husband and her four kids,
+She is there for husband and her four kids,

 Wanting what is best; a life of peace and hope.